AganFebro/neoland/LOGIC.md

   - Marketplace (Anchor) in `onchain/market/` for list/buy/cancel (+ SPL buy).
   - Collection program (address via `COLLECTION_PROGRAM_ID`) to register a collection PDA.
   - Offers program (optional; address via `OFFERS_PROGRAM_ID`) for collection‑wide offers.
-- Discord bot (optional):
+- Discord agent – **neobot** (optional but first‑class):
-  - A separate service in `d.a.t.a/` runs a CARV D.A.T.A‑powered Discord bot.
+  - A separate Go service in `d.a.t.a/` runs `neobot`, a CARV D.A.T.A‑powered Discord agent.
-  - The bot can call this app’s deploy API so new collections can be set up from Discord, but the actual on‑chain transaction and DB records still go through the same flow as the web UI.
+  - neobot talks in Discord like a teammate and turns natural‑language messages into calls to your neoland backend.
+  - It can deploy collections, look up collection ids by name, show the caller’s wallet, and mint NFTs (SOL or CARV) via dedicated Discord APIs.

 ## Pages & What They Do
 - Home: overview and quick links.